jpraynaud/halo2-digitsum/README.md

 $ ./digitsum verify --help
 Run the verifier for the digit sum circuit

-Usage: digitsum verify [OPTIONS] --statement <STATEMENT>
+Usage: digitsum verify [OPTIONS] --public-input <PUBLIC_INPUT>

 Options:
-  -s, --statement <STATEMENT>
+  -p, --public-input <PUBLIC_INPUT>
-          Public number that Bob knows and which represents the sum of the digits of the witness (a.k.a. the statement) --proof-file-name <PROOF_FILE_NAME>
+          Public number that Bob knows and which represents the sum of the digits of the witness (a.k.a. the public input) --proof-file-name <PROOF_FILE_NAME>
           Proof import filename [default: proof.hex]
       --proof-import-dir <PROOF_IMPORT_DIR>